Information about our school uniform

 General guidance on appearance

-- Children should not wear make-up or nail varnish at any time.
+- Make-up or nail varnish must not be worn at any time.

 Parental cooperation and support for the wearing of appropriate school uniform is essential.
 Should there be any concerns about adherence to the school uniform policy, the school will contact parents to discuss these further.